vaseline555/Blockchain-based-Electronic-Lab-Notebook/README.md

 ## Description
 * Implementing a service related to managing and processing lab notebook in an electronic form using blockchain
 * With the help of IBM's Hyperledger Composer & Fabric framework
-* Blockchain framework is worked as a backend (still partially depends on sqlite DB)
+* Blockchain framework is worked as a backend (still partially depends on SQL-database)
 * Frontend is implemented using Python-Flask (w/ Jinja2, SQLite)

 <hr>